dd32/td-gh-ex/readme.txt

 *Social Icons: are provided by "Konstantin Kovshenin" URL: http://kovshenin.com/2011/freebies-a-simple-social-icon-set-gpl/ Which in under GPL v2
 *Images into /images/ folder that's are created by me abno.png, cat.png home.jpg, info.png, logo.png metaimg.png, quote.png, thumb.png are publish Under gpl v2
 *Fonts Open Sans: Designed by Steve Matteson Director of Ascender Corp.
 Styled by: https://profiles.google.com/107777320916704234605/about License: Apache License, version 2.0 with GPL
-This theme uses Nivo Slider, which is under the MIT License.
-More details: http://dev7studios.com/nivo-slider/ **This theme and file are created by me & publish under GPL
+*This theme uses Nivo Slider, which is under the MIT License.
+More details: http://dev7studios.com/nivo-slider/ *Image used in screenshot picture are from Pixabay.com read license terms http://pixabay.com/en/service/terms/ **This theme and file are created by me & publish under GPL